 Banbridge Academy acknowledges its pastoral responsibility towards its pupils and recognises that its pupils have a fundamental right to be protected from harm.
 In recognising that the welfare of the child is paramount, the school seeks to provide a safe, pleasant and regulated environment and to assist each child to reach personal fulfilment and happiness.
+Our school has an ethos which is inclusive of all learners irrespective of race, religion/belief, political views, gender and sexual orientation.
 All staff, Teaching and Non-Teaching should be alert to the signs of possible abuse and should know the procedures to be followed.
 This policy sets out guidance on the action, which is required where abuse or harm to a child is suspected and outlines referral procedures within our school.